Orthogonal polynomials and diffusion operators: The bounded -dimensional models

 From this representation, it is clear that $X$ and $Y$ are invariant under the symmetries through the hyperplanes $\{x_i=0\}$ and $\{x_i=x_j\}$.
-The fundamental domain for those reflexions is a triangle on the sphere, defined by the hyperplane coordinates, cut along it's three medians, with angles $\pi/2, \pi/3, \pi/4$.
-This corresponds to one double point, one cusp and one double tangent.
+The fundamental domain for those reflexions is a triangle on the sphere, defined by the hyperplane coordinates, cut along its three medians, with angles $\pi/2, \pi/3, \pi/4$.
+This corresponds to one double point, one cusp and one tangency point.